fzakaria/fzakaria.com/_posts/2026-07-30-nix-finally-has-a-source-bootstrapped-openjdk.md

 ![Two force-directed renderings of complete derivation closures, stacked.
 The upper panel is nixpkgs' openjdk 25.0.4 with 2758 derivations, and its only red marks are two dots joined by a single short edge.
 The lower panel is guixpkgs' openjdk 25 with 3556 derivations, visibly wider and denser, with a constellation of 33 red nodes and their connecting edges occupying its lower left.](/assets/images/openjdk-closure-hairballs.png)

 The upper panel's entire Java story is those two red dots and the one edge between them: `temurin-bin-25.0.3` → `openjdk-25.0.4`.
-The lower panel's is the 33-node constellation.
+The lower panel's is the 33-node constellation: the nineteen JDKs, plus the fourteen rungs of jikes, Classpath, JamVM, Ant and ecj that had to exist before anything could compile a JDK at all.

 Why is the Nix graph still so big if I claimed it was from a binary distribution?